Maintenance Engineer

 Company Bonus Scheme

-Our client is part of a global group, a leader in their field!
-Due to growth within their engineering team, they are looking for a number of multi-skilled engineers.
+Do you want to be part of a global manufacturing business that is a leader in their field!
+Due to growth within their engineering team, they are looking for a number of maintenance engineers.
+A Fantastic opportunity to join a business that provides great routes of development, training & progression, if you want it!

 Responsible for supporting all PPM and reactive maintenance across site - covering facilities, site services, building services, production